What is CSA?

 Transparency: You know who your farmers are, and where and how your food was grown.
 CSA members receive a weekly email with what to expect in their share, as well as occasional farm updates.

 Quality/Flavor/Health: We harvest our produce within 24 hours of distribution (unless it’s a storage crop).
 The food is flavorful, and most nutritious when eaten fresh.
 Quality and food safety are major priorities on our farm.
 We maintain high standards by being prompt and methodic with our post-harvest handling.

 Unique Crops Selections: We grow for flavor, not transportability.
 You will find many unique varieties that can’t be found in the grocery store.
 We grow a wide variety of heirloom tomatoes and other specialty crops that will keep you interested throughout the season.

 Food Security: Investing in a CSA reinforces and strengthens the farmer/customer relationship and keeps your local food options diversified.
 It stabilizes the price of your food so it is less affected by droughts and high fuel costs associated with produce shipped from thousands of miles away.
 It also keeps small farmers employed.

-It’s Economical: Our small shares break out to be $20/week, and large shares $30 week.
+It’s Economical: Our half shares break out to be $23/week, and full shares $36 week.
 This is a small portion of a typical weekly food budget.
 Many of our customers find that our greens store for a longer time in the fridge, so you waste less.

 Sustainability: CSA’s eliminate fuel intensive, long distance distribution channels.
 Joining a CSA that uses sustainable practices protects your local watershed, and protects farmworkers and neighbors from synthetic chemical exposure.
 You are investing not just in our farm, but in your community.
 Keeping small farmers employed helps to keep valuable land in farming, rather than being sold for development.